FMD in Cyprus and Greece

 Cyprus

-Following official confirmation of FMD in Cyprus earlier this year, 42 farms have reported infection with FMD.
-Initially identified in the Larnaca region, the disease has since spread to Nicosia.
-With Cyprus having the fourth highest livestock density in the EU, over 16,000 animals have been culled, and the government has announced a €28 million support package (co-funded by the EU) to provide compensation, income support, and help farmers rebuild production.
+Following official confirmation of FMD in Cyprus earlier this year, 120 farms have reported infection with FMD.
+Initially identified in the Larnaca region, the disease has since spread to Nicosia and Limassol.
+With Cyprus having the fourth highest livestock density in the EU, over 70,000 animals have been culled, and the government has announced a €28 million support package (co-funded by the EU) to provide compensation, income support, and help farmers rebuild production.

 In response to the outbreaks, Cypriot authorities have launched a vaccination campaign.
-500,000 vaccines were provided by the EU, with over 85% of Cyprus’ 83,000 cattle population vaccinated, and 50% of the 327,882 sheep population.
-Authorities hope the vaccination campaign will be complete by the end of March.
+500,000 vaccines were provided by the EU.
+Authorities claim that the vaccination programme is helping to slow disease spread.

+Farmers in Cyprus have been frustrated by the Ministry's response to the outbreaks, claiming that the disease is threatening their livelihoods.
 Under EU rules, when FMD is detected on a farm holding, all susceptible animals must be culled.
 However, following pressure from the farming sector, the Cypriot Presidency asked the Commission to limit culling to only the infected animals.
-This request was rejected by the Commission.
+This request was rejected.
+Farmers have also been frustrated at the lack of compensation.
+Further protests are being planned.

 FMD was also reported in the Turkish controlled north of Cyprus in December 2025.